If We Make It Through December: Content

 Written in 1973, it treats with Haggard's characteristically simple poetry the desperate optimism of a working-class man dealing with economic hardship.
 Having been laid off from his factory job just prior to the Christmas season, the man becomes depressed over his predicament during what normally should be a "happy time of year."
-At one point, he observes that his little girl "don't understand why Daddy can't afford no Christmas cheer."
+At one point, he observes that his little girl "don't understand why Daddy can't afford no Christmas gift."

 The chorus, "If we make it through December/Everything's gonna be alright, I know" expresses hope, the protagonist telling himself that hope exists if he wants to deal with "the coldest time of winter" and the cold, lonely feeling he experiences while watching the snow fall ("and I shiver when I see the falling snow").

 While Christmas is a prominent theme of this song, writer Merle Haggard said the song is not considered a "pure" Christmas record, as the subject of economics was also explored.

 Critical reception

 "If We Make It Through December" was received positively by a review panel with Billboard magazine.
 In the review published October 13, 1973, they wrote, "Another change of pace by Haggard, who keeps surprising with his various styles, and does so well with all.
 He is a complete artist."

+In 2024, Rolling Stone ranked the song at #107 on its 200 Greatest Country Songs of All Time ranking.